alonso-herreros/uni-tapp-lab_sock2/README_EN.md

 There is a set of signals for which all processes show the same behaviour, and other signals for which different processes will behave differently, and there are even processes that ignore certain signals, because the probability of these signals happening is insignificant.
 However, there are signals that cannot be ignored, as they are common to all processes.
 In this assignment, we will see some of the most important (or used) signals.

-### 5. Look at the Look at the code of the new server, above, and notice the instruction immediately following the creation of the socket:
+### 5. Look at the code of the new server, above, and notice the instruction immediately following the creation of the socket:

 ```c
  (void) signal(SIGCHLD, reaper);